rinrab/min-snake/README.md

 ```
 I tried to copy a form from the Python logo, but...

-Thanks to xero for the [Text art Python logo](https://gist.github.com/xero/3555086)
+Thanks to xero for the [Python logo text art](https://gist.github.com/xero/3555086)